Toward General Digraph Contrastive Learning: A Dual Spatial Perspective: Experiments

 To assess the quality and generalizability of the learned node embeddings, we perform node classification experiments on all benchmark datasets.
 The results are summarized in Table~\ref{tab:node_clf}.

 We observe that conventional unsupervised baselines (e.g., DGI, GRACE), which are primarily designed for undirected graphs, exhibit substantial performance degradation on directed datasets.
 This performance drop can be attributed to their inherent assumption of bidirectional message passing and their inability to explicitly model asymmetric edge relationships.
 In contrast, direction-aware contrastive methods such as DiGCL and UGCL achieve notable improvements by incorporating spectral or complex-domain perturbations that respect edge directionality.
 However, their augmentation strategies are limited to a single representation space, either real or complex, which constrains their ability to capture multi-domain relational semantics.
 Our proposed S2-DiGCL bridges this gap by jointly modeling real-domain path augmentations and complex-domain magnetic perturbations, effectively integrating structural and directional cues in a complementary manner.
-This dual-domain learning scheme consistently achieves the highest accuracy across all datasets.
-Despite being entirely unsupervised, S2-DiGCL attains comparable or even superior performance to several supervised GNNs, including RAW-GNN and MagNet.
-It ranks first on six out of seven benchmarks and secures the second-best result on WikiCS, demonstrating that S2-DiGCL can capture task-relevant structure without relying on labeled data.
-Beyond classification accuracy, S2-DiGCL also exhibits remarkable stability.
-Across five independent runs, the variance of its performance remains consistently lower than that of competing methods, particularly on datasets characterized by noisy or sparse connections (e.g., Citeseer and Squirrel).
-This robustness indicates that S2-DiGCL learns more invariant and topology-aware representations, maintaining reliability under diverse graph conditions.
+This dual-domain learning scheme yields the best performance on six out of seven datasets.
+Despite being entirely unsupervised, S2-DiGCL attains comparable or even superior performance to several supervised GNNs, including RAW-GNN and MagNet, demonstrating that it can capture task-relevant structure without relying on labeled data.
+Across five independent runs, the standard deviations remain moderate on most datasets, indicating that the learned representations are reasonably stable under different random seeds.